Yourco Logo

 For internal workplace communication, obtaining employees' consent to receive work-related text messages is typically straightforward.
 In most cases, employers simply inform employees that SMS will be the primary communication channel for work updates and ask them to acknowledge and agree to it.

 This is often included during onboarding alongside other HR policies.
-A short acknowledgment form or policy statement is usually sufficient, letting employees know they may receive messages related to schedules, shift updates, operational alerts, and safety notices.
+A brief acknowledgment form or policy statement is usually sufficient, letting employees know that they may receive messages about schedules, shift updates, operational alerts, and safety notices.

 Sending work-related texts outside scheduled hours to non-exempt employees may raise wage-and-hour considerations under the FLSA.
 For most organizations, a default window of 7 AM to 9 PM in the recipient's local time zone provides a reasonable boundary.
 Frontline operations running multiple shifts may benefit from shift-aligned windows instead.